MySQL LOCALTIME and localtime() are the Functions which is useful to return the current date and time in YYYY-MM-DD HH:MM:SS.

 SELECT DATEDIFF(LOCALTIME, '2019-01-22');

-From the above screenshot, you can see that, the function added those extra seconds and displaying the date in string format i.e., YYYYMMDDHHMMSS
+From the above screenshot, you can see that this method added those extra seconds and displayed the date in string format, i.e., YYYYMMDDHHMMSS.
+Within the last statement, we used the Datediff to find the difference between the local datetime and custom dt ‘2019-01-22.’